Antibiotics

 Antibiotic resistance

 Bacteria can develop resistance to antibiotics.
-This means that the antibiotic no longer works as well and may not be able to treat the infection.
-The more you take an antibiotic, the more bacteria become resistant to it.
-These resistant bacteria can then cause a further infection or even spread to other people.
+This means that the antibiotic no longer works as well and may not be able to treat infection with that type of bacteria.
+This is more likely if we don’t use antibiotics properly – not finishing a complete course of treatment, for instance.
+These resistant bacteria can then cause a further infection or spread to other people.

-Some bacteria can become resistant to several antibiotics at the same time.
+Some bacteria can become resistant to several different antibiotics.
 It can be much harder to treat infections with these antibiotic-resistant bacteria.
 One example of antibiotic-resistant bacteria is MRSA (methicillin-resistant Staphylococcus aureus).
-MRSA can cause serious infections and is resistant to most of the usual antibiotics your doctor would prescribe.
+MRSA can cause serious infections.
+And it’s resistant to most of the usual antibiotics your doctor would prescribe.

-Using antibiotics when they’re not really needed encourages resistant bacteria to develop.
+Using antibiotics when they’re not really needed increases the likelihood of resistant bacteria developing.
 This can affect you, as well as other people that the bacteria may spread to.
 Working with your doctor to make sure you use antibiotics correctly can help to prevent antibiotic resistance.

 Medicines checklist